FINANCIAL CRIME$ UNIT

 A scam is a theft by trickery.
+(Click here for a video example.)
 The suspect misrepresented himself as somebody in order to trick you to steal your money.
 Avoid scams by verifying before making payment.
 Legitimate business deals that don’t go the way you expected are not scams, but can be reported to the Better Business Bureau.

 Face to face scams – Somebody during personal contact sells you something that does not exist or does a “bait and switch” to trick you and steal your money.
 These can be dangerous if the suspect went to you home or drove you to your bank or other locations.
 Report to local law enforcement as soon as possible. * Call 911 if the suspect is still nearby. * Call (805) 385-7770 (City of Oxnard non-emergency line) if the suspect is gone and the crime occurred in the City of Oxnard.

 Mail scams – often sweepstakes winning or false advertisements.
 Report to the US Postal Service, FBI, and FTC.

 Telephone (landline or cell phone) or online (email, social networking, bulletin board posts) – many varieties usually involving an element of false impersonation.
 Report to the FBI and FTC.
 Also, notify the hosting web site’s security department and block the caller’s phone numbers as necessary.